 ING has an extensive Environmental and Social Risk (ESR) Framework in place, which describes the risks and strategies regarding natural capital per sector in detail.
 While ING does report on the risks that are associated with its financing activities, ING does not indicate the impact the institution has on natural capital.
 This could be realized by setting up a concrete measurement for the impact in the institutions' portfolio on themes such as deforestation and biodiversity.
 ING regards non-living wages a risk in two sectors, namely the Forestry and Agrocommodities sector and the Manufacturing sector.
 However, the consequences of paying non-living wages by portfolio companies are not clear.
 A next step would be to mention living wages in the human rights policy of the ESR Framework and to extend due diligence on whether living wages are being paid by clients.
-ING shows great efforts in addressing the SDGs and focusses on two SDGs in particular (SDG 8 and 12) to contribute to.
-Since most impact can be generated in the institution's financing activities, VBDO encourages ING to emphasis even more on involving clients in reaching the SDGs.
+ING is addressing the SDGs and focuses on two specific SDGs (SDG 8 and SDG 11) to contribute to.
+Most of these contributions to the SDGs are limited to INGs own activities, which have far less impact than the institution's financing activities.
+A next step would be to involve their clients in reaching the SDGs.